radon-h2020/radon-repository-miner/docs/cli/metrics.md

 * `delta`: **delta metrics** are calculated as the difference of each metric between two successive releases or commits.

-## Examples
+# Example

-Follows one of the [examples](https://radon-h2020.github.io/radon-repository-miner/cli/mine/#Examples) in the previous section to generate the `failure-prone-files.json`.
+Follow the [mine example](https://radon-h2020.github.io/radon-repository-miner/cli/mine/#Example) in the previous section to generate the `failure-prone-files.json`.

-Afterwards, run:
+Afterwards, extract metrics as follow.

+## Using Docker

+1. **Extract metrics**

+    `docker run -v /tmp/repo-miner:/app repo-miner:latest repo-miner extract-metrics repo-miner-env/tmp/ansible.motd ./failure_prone_files.json ansible all release . --verbose`

+    or (passing the url to repository)

+    `docker run -v /tmp/repo-miner:/app repo-miner:latest repo-miner extract-metrics https://github.com/adriagalin/ansible.motd.git ./failure_prone_files.json ansible all release . --verbose`

+2. **Access reports**

+    `ls /tmp/repo-miner`

+## Using the CLI on local machine

+1. **Move (or stay) in the working directory**

+    `cd radon-example`

+2. **Extract metrics**

     `repo-miner extract-metrics repo-miner-env/tmp/ansible.motd ./failure_prone_files.json ansible all release . --verbose`

+3. **Access results**

+    `ls .`

+You can now see that `metrics.csv` has been added to the folder:

+---

-You should get a similar output:
+In both cases, you should get a similar output:

 ```text
 Extracting metrics from repo-miner-env/tmp/ansible.motd using report ./failure_prone_files.json [started at: 17:34]